Two Alternatives to Required Minimum Distributions (RMDs)

 Sign up

-Strategy 1: Roth Conversions
+Strategy No. 1: Roth conversions

-Please note that if you’re 72 or older and taking RMDs, you can still do a Roth conversion, but you have to take your RMD out first before you do a conversion.
-For example, if you are required to take out $10,000 from your IRA, but you want to do a $5,000 Roth conversion, you would take out $10,000 first (which cannot be converted).
+Please note that if you’re 73 or 75 or older and taking RMDs, you can still do a Roth conversion, but you have to take your RMD out first before you do a conversion.
+For example, if you are required to take $10,000 from your IRA, but you want to do a $5,000 Roth conversion, you would take out $10,000 first (which cannot be converted).
 You would then convert $5,000 on top of that, which means your total taxable withdrawal amount would be $15,000.

-Strategy 2: Charitable Donations
+Strategy 2: Charitable donations

-For my charitable clients who don’t need to live off their RMDs, we recommend they gift their RMD or a portion to a charity tax-free.
+For my charitable clients who don’t need to live off their RMDs, we recommend they gift their RMD or a portion to a charity.
 This strategy is tax-free for you and the charity.
-It’s called a Qualified Charitable Distribution (QCD).
-To make a QCD, send the money straight to the charity so it doesn’t get counted as income.
+It’s called a qualified charitable distribution (QCD).To make a QCD, send the money straight to the charity so it doesn’t get counted as income.

 So, next time Uncle Sam comes knocking on your door, you will be a little more educated and hopefully have a better plan to keep your hard-earned money instead of tipping Uncle Sam and paying more than your fair share.
 And don’t forget that a financial professional you trust can be incredibly helpful in this situation.